rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/3-kara.md

 “Ugh!
 Fuck!
 Yes!”
 Kara felt a climax approaching, the pressure growing around his cock.
 With one white-knuckled hand, she gripped the counter.
 The other was flying in tight circles around her clit.
 She and Ian both stared at her tits, bouncing as his hips slapped against her ass.

-The orgasm seemed to crash over her body, rolling from the pain in her scalp as he yanked on her hair down to the tight erect buds of her nipples, through her core, clenching around his cock, and crackling as she jammed her palm tightly against her clit.
+The orgasm seemed to crash over her body, rolling from the pain in her scalp as he yanked on her hair, down to the tight erect buds of her nipples, through her core.
+She clenched around his cock as she jammed her palm tightly against her clit.
 Her vision seemed to blur, replaced by radiating sparks of colors.
 She rocked back and forth, gasping for breath as he relentlessly continued fucking her through wave after wave of pleasure.

 “Kara!”
 He gasped, “Kara, fuck… Gonna cum.”
 He met her eyes.
 “Where…?”